KJBlanch/unbiasedCD/README.md

 Step 2:
   After installing, verify that your version of Julia is working.
 Each operating system is slightly different, but you should be able to search for Julia in your applications to open a Julia terminal, or type 'julia' in an open terminal to start the interface.
-  Once open, you can verify the installation by simply using the command '1 + 1', and you should the correct execution.
+  Once open, you can verify the installation by simply using the command '1 + 1', and you should see the correct execution.

 Step 3:
   Install Pluto.
 Do this by using the command ']'.
 You should see the line turn blue, and the prompt change to 'pkg', indicating that it is in package mode.